MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

 </html>
 ```

 Within a CSS file, we can specify the styling we want to apply to specific tags.
+We start by writing the name of the tag without the angular brackets.
+Then we put a set of curly braces `{}` after it and put the styling inside these braces.
+The syntax for each styling is `property: value;`.

+Here is [a list of the most common properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).
+We can click on a property to find the list of its possible values.

-For example, here's how we can make all the text within a `<p>` tag blue.
+For example, here's how we can make all the text within a `<p>` tag use the Tahoma font with a font size of 24 and a font colour of blue.

 ```css
 p {